 At Roundthorn we believe that children should encounter an environment in which they are surrounded by books and other reading material presented in an attractive and inviting way.

-They should learn to read independently and with enthusiasm, both for learning and for pleasure.
+The teaching of reading at Roundthorn will ensure that children learn to read independently and with enthusiasm, both for learning and for pleasure.
 They should read a range of texts and respond to different layers of meaning in them.

 We aim for children to be ‘Primary Literate Pupils’ by the end of Key Stage 2.